 - Scale: The size of your landscape features compared to each other and the size of your home

-When it comes to landscape maintenance, you can expect to pay about $133 to $370 per month for a regular service plan.
+On the other side, the average cost of landscaping maintenance is from $133 to $370 per month for a regular service plan.
 Typical plans include things like lawn mowing, bush trimming, weeding, leaf removal, and other common landscaping needs.